 2. Ergonomic Can Opener

 Opening cans with a regular can opener can be almost impossible for seniors who have limited mobility or who have diminished strength and find it difficult to grip things.
-Try to find a can opener with a non-slip, ergonomic design and a knob that's easy to turn.
+Try this can opener with a non-slip, ergonomic design and a knob that's easy to turn.

 3. Reaching Stick

-Also called a reacher grabber, a grabber stick or a pick-up tool, a reaching stick is an extendable stick with a suction cup "grabber" at the end that allows you to reach and grab things.
+Also called a reacher grabber, a grabber stick or a pick-up tool, a reaching stick is an extendable stick with grabber at the end that allows you to reach things.
 This is perfect seniors who can't reach items on shelves or who can't bend over to pick items up off of the floor, especially those with back or neck issues, arthritis, or who are confined to wheelchair.

 4. Anti-Fatigue Floor Mat

 5. Magnifying Glass

 Having a magnifying glass on hand in the kitchen can be a lifesaver for a senior.
-Look for one with that's lighted, with an ergonomic handle and sufficient magnification that allows him or her to see comfortably.
+We like this one because it is lighted, has an ergonomic handle, and offers sufficient magnification that allows seniors to see comfortably.

 6. Batter Pen